mailpile/python-passcrow/docs/FAQ.md

    data in the Recovery Pack is the password you use to log in to your personal laptop.

-2. You define a recovery policy which requires all 2/3 of your manager, the CTO and the CEO at your job to complete recovery.
+2. You define a recovery policy which requires 2/3 of your manager, the CTO and the CEO at your job to complete recovery.
 The protected data in the Recovery Pack is the passphrase used to encrypt your work laptop.

 In both cases, Ephemeral Passcrow allows you then print a label with a URL